 To support initiatives by local business associations and fund innovative projects and activities to boost economic community led Covid-19 recovery

-to support biolink projects in 2020-2021 and is seeking applications for projects aligning with the objectives and actions of the Mornington Peninsula Biodiversity Conservation Plan
+To support biolink projects in 2020-2021 the Shire is seeking applications for projects aligned with the objectives and actions of the Mornington Peninsula Biodiversity Conservation Plan

 Our Flexi Grants recognise that some community groups just need a small helping hand.